In Him Ministries:

 The Investigative Judgment, or the pre-Advent Judgment, is unique only to the Seventh-day Adventist Church and is considered to be one of the pillars of the Adventist faith.
 According to their view, Christ moved from the Holy Place to the Most Holy Place in the heavenly sanctuary on October 22, 1844, and began a new phase of His High Priestly ministry, the divine judgment of professed believers.

-Ellen G. White made these comments:
+Ellen G. White made these comments about the Investigative Judgment:

 “So in the great day of final atonement and investigative judgment, the only cases considered are those of the professed people of God.
 The judgment of the wicked is a distinct and separate work, at a later period” — The Great Controversy, 1950 edition, page 480.